blackout21/blackout21.github.io/en/media.md

 ## Media

-Everyone can support Wikipedia's online protest by uploading a black profile picture or by shutting down your own website.
+Everyone can support Wikipedia's online protest by uploading a black profile picture or by shutting down their own website.